Codit/Codit.Blog.Cache/ReadMe.md

 More information about configuring Redis for master/slave configuration & replication can be found [here](http://redis.io/topics/replication "Official Redis documentation").

-To write a value, create an instance of the RedisCacheClient, and as parameters pass a typed cache key, a value and a optional time-to-live.

-    var client = new RedisCacheClient();
-    var success = client.Write(new YourCacheKey("Codit"), true, TimeSpan.FromMinutes(15));

-To read a value with the client, you only need to have a cacheKey

-    var client = new RedisCacheClient();
-    var cachedValue = _cacheClient.Read<bool>(new YourCacheKey("Codit"));

-The return value implements the "MayBe principle", therefor you can check in advance if there was an acutal value found.

-    if (cachedValue.IsPresent)
-    {
-       // do something with cachedValue.Value
-    }

 ### CacheKeys ###
 Redis a a key-value store, to ease programming against it and to avoid typos.
 We introduced typed cache keys this allows us to re-use cache keys without having to worry about keeping strings up-to-date.